-Image courtesy of Dr. Val Baker.
+Image by Dr. Val Baker.

 We see that this value is 0.265 ρcrit very close to the 0.268 ρcrit which corresponds to dark matter density.

-Let’s stop here for a moment to fully understand what we just did.
+Let’s pause here for a moment to fully understand what we just did.
 The equation above takes a proton’s mass-energy or holographic mass, and equals it to the mass of the Universe, then puts this mass-energy inside a much larger volume, the volume of the universe, VU.
-And we obtain a mass density for this “proton dilated to a size of the Universe” which results in the dark mass density of the Universe, as determined by current cosmological models!
+And we obtain a mass density for this “proton dilated to a size of the Universe” which results in the dark mass density of the Universe, as determined by current cosmological models.
 Basically, we are expanding a proton which could very well be considered a singularity (a point of extremely high mass-energy density) from its size to the size of the universe … Does this sound familiar?
-Of course, it does!
+Of course, it does.
 This is a big bang!

 Something quite similar regarding the big bang being the expansion of an atom was suggested by the Belgian astronomer Georges Lemaitre, back in 1927, with his "Big Bang theory" of the origin of the universe, initially calling it the "hypothesis of the primeval atom."